 A review score guidelines page.
 Always fun, right?

-Stevivor.com follows a simple review score scale that we work hard at to be balanced and fair.
+Stevivor follows a simple rating structure that we continually work hard at to be balanced and fair.
 We never assign a review score until after writing our reviews up; that overall sentiment is then taken and matched to the scales you’ll find below.